-1. PURPOSE
+PURPOSE

-- 1.1 This guidance document outlines the requirements and process for the GreenScreen Certified[TM] Standard for Furniture & Fabrics administered by Clean Production Action. - 1.2 Clean Production Action awards GreenScreen Certified[TM] Certification Mark via license to manufacturers and suppliers who have paid the required license fee and have demonstrated that their product(s) meet one of six levels of increasingly stringent certification requirements.
+- This guidance document outlines the requirements and process for the GreenScreen CertifiedTM Standard for Furniture & Fabrics administered by Clean Production Action. - 1.2 Clean Production Action awards GreenScreen Certified Certification Mark via license to manufacturers and suppliers who have paid the required license fee and have demonstrated that their product(s) meet one of six levels of increasingly stringent certification requirements.

-2. SCOPE
+SCOPE 2.

-- 2.1 The GreenScreen Certified[TM] Standard for Furniture & Fabrics is for evaluating commercial and residential furnishings including but not limited to desk systems, seating, accessories, case work, mattresses, fabric upholstery, window treatments and wall coverings. - 2.2 The Applicant for certification should contact Clean Production Action (certifications@cleanproduction. org) if questions arise as to whether certain products are within the scope of this standard. - 2.3 GreenScreen Certified[TM] Certification Marks do not guarantee adherence to any other external quality, performance, or regulatory requirements.
+- The GreenScreen Certified Standard for Furniture & Fabrics is for evaluating a wide variety of products, including but not limited to: - 2.1.1 Furniture, including but not limited to commercial and residential furnishings for indoor and outdoor use such as desk systems, seating, accessories, case work, window treatments, wall coverings, and mattresses; - 2.1.2 Materials or parts used in furniture products (e.g., coatings); - 2.1.3 Fabrics used in any type of finished good such as furniture, home textiles, apparel, footwear, upholstery, window treatments, and wall coverings; and - 2.1.4 Materials used in fabric (e.g., fiber, yarn). - The Applicant for certification should contact Clean Production Action (certifications@cleanproduction.org) if questions arise as to whether certain products are within the scope of this standard. - 2.3 GreenScreen Certified Certification Marks do not guarantee adherence to any other external quality, performance, or regulatory requirements.